feugy/melodie/README.md

    1. `Media service › triggerAlbumsEnrichment › retries album with no cover but at least one restriced provided` Is a 1ms difference in expected `processedEpoch`

-   1. `TracksQueue component › given a list of tracks › clears tracks queue` The list items are still visible after clear (probably because of the animation)

    1. `AddToPlaylist component › given some playlists › saves new playlist with all tracks` The dropdown menu is still visible (probably because of the animation)